bioinfomics-unipd/CONTACT/readme.md

 The input files the user has to provide in order to run the script are:

-1. The output file of `CheckM`, that is a tabular file in a text format
+1. The output file of `CheckM`, that is a tabular file in a text format, the header is the first row and the first column (MAG Id) is set as index
-2. A tabular file in `txt` format with MAGs classification from gtdb and NCBI database (output of the script `gtdb_to_ncbi_majority_vote.py`)
+2. A tabular file in `txt` format with MAGs classification from gtdb and NCBI database; this file is generated with the script `gtdb_to_ncbi_majority_vote.py`, the header is the first row and the first column is set as index
 3. The NCBI taxonomy database for prokaryotes in `txt` format.
 To generate this table, the summary from NCBI database must be downloaded (`assembly_summary.txt`).
 Using `ete3` toolkit *taxids* are converted in *taxranks*.
-Then, the complete taxonomy for each organism is generated with `ncbi.get_taxid_translator` function.
+Then, the complete taxonomy for each organism is generated with `ncbi.get_taxid_translator` function; this table should have no header.

 ## Information on the input requireds and how to use the software